erraja97/clone-rode/Readme.md

-# Project 8 - Web Design
+# Tailwind Project - RODE Clone
 This project is a part of Full stack Javascript Bootcamp.
 In this project i have used HTML and Tailwind CSS to bring out final result.

 ## Project Link